onzfonz/comp227/src/content/5/en/part5c.md

 <div class="content">

 There are many different ways of testing React applications.
-Let's take a look at them next.
+Let's take a look at few of those next.

-Tests will be implemented with the same [Jest](http://jestjs.io/) testing library developed by Facebook that was used in the previous part.
+Tests can be implemented with the same [Jest](http://jestjs.io/) testing library developed by Facebook that was used in the previous part.
 Jest is configured by default to applications created with create-react-app.

 In addition to Jest, we also need another testing library that will help us render components for testing purposes.
-The current best option for this is [react-testing-library](https://github.com/testing-library/react-testing-library) which has seen rapid growth in popularity in recent times.
+The current best option for this is [**react-testing-library**](https://github.com/testing-library/react-testing-library) which has seen rapid growth in popularity in recent times.

 Let's install the library with the command: